 You can attend or participate anonymously in any of the methods above.
 We will anonymize everyone’s identifiable details in our final report to the Australian Disability Royal Commission.

-In addition to or instead of participation in the Roundtables, you can also make an individual submission to the ADRC through a group process facilitated by staff from SWOP NSW and Scarlet Alliance, or submit directly to the ADRC.
+In addition to or instead of participation in the Roundtables, you can also make an individual submission to the ADRC through a group process facilitated by staff from SWOP NSW and Scarlet Alliance (with submissions due on 12 December), or submit directly to the ADRC (with submissions due on 31 December).

 The group sex worker submission will consist of: